eniewold/unchain-readthedocs/docs/source/register.rst

 Use the 'Register With Ethereum' button to use your personal wallet provider as proof of identity.
 You will register using the selected account (address) from your favorite Ethereum wallet.

-The following Chrome extension wallets are supported:
+The following wallets are supported:

 * Metamask Wallet
 * Binance Wallet
 * Coinbase Wallet
 * Exodus Wallet
+* Brave Browser Wallet
+* Opera Browser Wallet

 .. note::
    You only need to enter a unique username when registering with your Ethereum wallet.
 No password is needed!